Skip to main content

 Eliminate the easy stuff

-Step 3 (easy) - Ensure that your wheel quick releases are tight.
+Step 3 (easy) – Thru-axles can creak at the dropouts.
+Remove the thru-axles, apply a very light coat of grease on the threads and at the axle head where it contacts the dropout.
+Tighten the thru axles to the proper torque.
+If you have quick releases, ensure that your wheel quick releases are tight.
 Many lightweight aluminum quick releases can creak.
 Spray some lube on the cam mechanism and wipe clean the frame and fork dropouts.

-Step 4 (easy) - Swap the rear wheel for another one.
+Step 5 (easy) - Swap the rear wheel for another one (if you have a spare).
 Many times, creaks happen at the rear wheel hub/spoke interface or the area where spokes cross and touch.
 A touch of lube can eliminate the creak temporarily.
 If your rear wheels have cassettes with different speeds (i.e. 10-speed on one, nine-speed on the other), don't worry about it.
 Just set the chain on one cog and pedal- remember you are only checking to see if the wheel creaks.
 Try swapping the front wheel as well.
 If you hear a regular ticking sound when you are not pedaling, it is often a valve stem ticking against a deep-section rim's valve hole.
 Try wrapping some electrical tape around the valve where it may touch the rim's valve hole.

 Move on to the harder stuff

-Step 5 (easy)- Do you hear the creak only while you are sitting on the saddle?
+Step 6 (easy)- Do you hear the creak only while you are sitting on the saddle?
 It might be the saddle rails, saddle/seatpost interface, or the area where the seatpost is inserted into the frame.
-Check that aluminum seatpost clamp on the frame as well.
+Check the internal seapost wedge and the tightening bolt.
+Check the seatpost clamp if your frame has one.
 Lube as necessary.
+Torque all bolts appropriately.

 The deeper we have to get into the discovery process, the more time it takes, and the more expensive it gets.
 If you are able to do most of the things above in the order we recommend, there's a very good chance you can determine where the creak is coming from, so that if you have to bring your bike in, we can cut to the chase and deal directly with the problem.